Hossam-Shaher/Data-Aligner-UVM-Verification/README.md

 The Data Aligner has **three interfaces**:

-1. A register access interface
+1. A register access interface.
 2. An RX interface through which the Data Aligner receives the unaligned data.
 3. A TX interface through which the Data Aligner sends the aligned data.